-Holders of non-qualified stock options (NSOs) are subject to tax at exercise if the fair market value of the stock is higher than the exercise price (“spread”).
-If you leave a company and negotiate an extension on your exercise period that is longer than 90 days, then your ISOs will become non-qualified stock options.
+: Unlike ISOs, holders of non-qualified stock options (NSOs) are subject to tax at exercise if the fair market value of the stock is higher than the exercise price (“spread”).
+In contrast, ISO exercises are only subject to AMT which isn’t computed until you file your taxes the following April.
+However, be aware that if you leave a company and negotiate an extension on your exercise period that is longer than 90 days, then your ISOs will become non-qualified stock options.
 NSOs are more typically associated with non-employees such as contractors and outside business partners.
 Moreover, employers are required to withhold at least 25% of the spread at the time of the NSO exercise.
 This withholding includes federal, medicare, FICA, and applicable state income taxes.
 Independent contractors can avoid the mandatory withholding taxes by receiving a 1099 and handling their estimated taxes on their own.
 However, contractors who were once employees are still subject to mandatory withholding taxes by the company.

-You retain title to the stock in an ESO transaction.
+: You retain title to the stock in an ESO transaction.
+Since you don’t have to transfer the stock or pledge it as collateral, this greatly simplifies the paperwork needed to obtain an advance from ESO.
 You also retain the ability to pay off ESO at any time before the company exits.
-For more information regarding how ESO can benefit you, please contact us.
+For more information regarding how ESO can benefit you, please contact us

 How to Calculate Alternative Minimum Tax (AMT)